 Following review of application portfolios and other documentation, a number of applicants will be called to interview.
 Here, the applications will be discussed with regard to artistic ability demonstrated and the other qualifications of applicants.
 An overall assessment of applicants' application portfolios, other qualifications and interviews will take place.
-Assessment of general entry requirements (with reference to HF, section 7 § 5) will take place within the framework of the overall assessment of applications.
+Assessment of general entry requirements (with reference to HF, section 7 § 5) will take place within the framework of the overall assessment of application portfolios and other qualifications.